HelloJeremy/ChatBot/README.md

 # ChatBot
-a  andriod app ,namely chatbot
+a  Android app ,namely chatbot
-My first andriod application, It is called ChatBot.It is developed by andriod studio.
+My first Android application, It is called ChatBot.It is developed by Android studio.